neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 # Inheritance

 It may be that a particular metadata entry is the same for all sub-folders in a project.
-For example, the sampling rate used for the `ephys` data may be the same for each session in the project.
+For example, the sampling rate used for the `ephys` data may be the same across all sessions in the project.

-In this case, we can place the metadata entries for lower-levels as a key in a high level.
+In this case, we can place the metadata entries for lower levels as keys at a higher level.
-For example, if your `ephys` sampling rate for all subjects was `30 kHz`, you could structure your `rawdata.yml` file as:
+For example, if your `ephys` sampling rate for all subjects was `30 kHz`, you could structure your `rawdata_metadata.yml` file as:

 ```yaml
 SomeKey: someValue